 Marketing resource management (MRM) is experiencing a renaissance of sorts.
 Not that the software necessarily went out of vogue.
 It’s been humming away in the background enabling marketers to manage their marketing resources with greater efficiency.
 Nonetheless, MRM has recently become a hot topic of discussion as experts re-evaluate its capabilities.
 So what should marketers be looking for in an MRM tool to keep pace with their complex roles?

-First, let’s take a look at the top challenges marketers encounter when planning and scheduling their resources for marketing projects.
+First, let’s take a look at the common challenges marketers encounter when planning and scheduling for marketing projects.

 Headaches in Managing Ad Agency Resources

 In many cases marketers need to be multi-skilled practitioners, able to move from one type of marketing campaign to another in a single bound.
 With this comes the responsibility of managing a team of creatives who need to produce quality and timely content.
 If it sounds exhausting, then it probably is in the absence of the right marketing tools.

 Here are some of the top challenges:

 - According to the 2018 In-House Creative Industry Report: “Creatives teams are producing 10 times the volume of content.”
 The biggest challenge then for marketers is getting more content out there in faster turnaround times.